zhou-lab/zhou-lab.github.io/index.md

 ## Our Research

-_- We develop **computational methods to analyze DNA methylation assay of the next generation** - low-input/single-cell, long-read technology.
+_- We develop **computational methods for DNA methylation assay of the next generation** - low-input/single-cell, long-read technology.
 We also create novel analytics to support technologies that integrate DNA methylation, genetic variation, chromatin accessibility and conformation._

 _- We do **integrative data analysis** to understand how cells translate epigenetic information into transcriptional regulation and eventually into phenotypical manifestation.
 We focus on leveraging DNA methylation as a robust readout of the chromatin state and cell identity._